 - Pinch of salt

-- 2 cups semi sweet chocolate chips, melted
+- 2 cups vegan semi sweet chocolate chips, melted

 Instructions